Sikorsky UH-60 Black Hawk: Colombia

 Colombia first received UH-60s from the U.S. in 1987.
 The Colombian National Police, Colombian Aerospace Force, and Colombian Army use UH-60s to transport troops and supplies to places which are difficult to access by land for counter-insurgency (COIN) operations against drug and guerrilla organizations, for search and rescue, and for medical evacuation.
-Colombia also operates a militarized gunship version of the UH-60, with stub wings, locally known as Arpía (Harpy).
+Colombia also operates a militarized gunship variant of the UH-60, with stub wings, locally known as Arpía (Harpy).

 The Colombian Army became the first worldwide operator of the S-70i with Terrain Awareness and Warning Capability (HTAWS) after taking delivery of the first two units on 13 August 2013.

 Israel

 The Israeli Air Force (IAF) received 10 surplus UH-60A Black Hawks from the U.S. in August 1994.
 Named Yanshuf (Owl) by the IAF, the UH-60A began replacing Bell 212 utility helicopters.
 The IAF first used the UH-60s in combat during 1996 in southern Lebanon in Operation Grapes of Wrath against Hezbollah.